taestytae/taestytae/README.md

 - 👋 Hi, I’m @taestytae
 - 👀 I’m interested in VLSI
-- 🌱 I’m currently learning UVM
+- 🌱 I’m currently learning how to live

 <!---